makrai/notes/buechel18-emo-multilang-multitask-naacl.md

   (Wang+ 2016b; Abdul-Mageed and Ungar, 2017; Felbo+ 2017;
   Mohammad and Bravo-Marquez, 2017)
 * cannot easily be transferred to solve word emotion
-* either adapted to ~ input data
+* adapted to sequential or spatially arranged input data
   * sequential (typical for RNN, LSTM, GRNN and related architectures) or
   * spatially arranged (as with CNN architectures)
-  * hE, for word embeddings (the default input for word emotion induction), there does not seem to be any meaningful order of their components
+  * hE, for word embeddings (the default input for word emotion induction), no meaningful order of the components

 # 3 reference methods and our proposed deep MTL model

 ## 3.1 Reference Methods

-(two originally polarity-based which adaptat for VAD prediction)
+(two originally polarity-based adapted for VAD prediction)

 ### Linear Regression Baseline (LinReg)